Complete quantitative outputs from stormwater, financial, MCDA, Monte Carlo, adversarial, and environmental models

 | All other scenarios (A, A2, B, C, C2, D, E, F, G, I, J) | 0 | 0.0% | Never ranked first under any weight draw |

 Even at 95% financial weight (treating the decision as almost entirely about money), Scenario A cannot enter the top 6.
-Its structural disadvantages — zero tax revenue (tax-exempt), $29M public subsidy, irreversible forest clearing — create a deficit that no weight combination can overcome.
+Its structural disadvantages — $0 land tax (UNC-exempt under G.S.
+105-278.1, with stadium-improvement tax estimated at ~$25–30M NPV partially offsetting), $29M public subsidy, irreversible forest clearing — create a deficit that no weight combination can overcome.

 Minimax regret measures worst-case disappointment: "What is the maximum I could regret choosing this scenario?"